 Social Media Guidelines and Best Practices

-CPCC recognizes that social media sites and personal blogs/websites can be effective tools for exchanging information.
+Central Piedmont Community College (CPCC) recognizes social media sites and personal blogs/websites can be effective tools for exchanging information.
 CPCC does not prohibit students from joining and participating in online communities as individuals.
-However, any online behavior on behalf of officially recognized student organizations is subject to College Policies and Procedures, the guidelines listed in this document and the Student Code of Conduct.
+However, any online behavior on behalf of officially recognized student organizations is subject to College Policies and Procedures, the guidelines listed in the Student Code of Conduct.

 CPCC student organizations must ensure that any content on social media sites and/or personal blogs/websites is appropriate to their student organization’s mission and purpose, as well as students’ roles as student leaders at CPCC.